Introduction: What is Web Hosting? A Beginner’s Guide

 Defining Web Hosting

-At its core, web hosting refers to the service that allows individuals, businesses, and organizations to make their websites accessible on the internet.
+At its core, it refers to the service that allows individuals, businesses, and organizations to make their websites accessible on the internet.
 It involves renting space on a web server, which is a powerful computer that stores and serves website files, ensuring they are available to visitors worldwide.

 The Importance of Web Hosting

-Web hosting is the foundation of your online presence.
+The foundation of your online presence.
 It determines the speed, reliability, and security of your website.
-Choosing the right web hosting service is crucial because it directly impacts your website’s performance and user experience.
+Choosing the right service is crucial because it directly impacts your website’s performance and user experience.

 How Web Hosting Works